Single Roll, Double Roll & Two Roll Set, What Does It Mean?

 In the U.S.A., a single roll of wallpaper is typically defined as a wallpaper roll with the dimensions 21 inches wide and 16.5 feet in length (21″ x 16.5′).
 A double roll has the dimensions of 21 inches wide and 33 feet in length (21″ x 33′).
 Therefore, the amount of wallpaper in a double roll is twice the amount of wallpaper in a single roll.
 This will often explain why some wallpaper is cheaper than others.
 You may only be buying a small amount.
 However, please note that there can be variations in these measurements depending on the manufacturer.

 At Milton & King, each roll of wallpaper is a double roll with dimensions 24 inches wide by 33 feet in length (24″ x 33′).
 If you are using a wallpaper installer to calculate the amount of wallpaper you need, it is important for the installer to know whether you are purchasing wallpaper from a company that is selling single rolls or double rolls.
 Otherwise, you may order too much or too little.
-We find the wallpaper calculator on our website to be a very handy tool in helping you calculate the quantity of rolls you need.
+We find the wallpaper calculator on our website to be a very handy tool in helping you calculate the quantity of rolls you require.

 Two Roll Set